patonlab/DvTE/README.md

 ```bash
 $ pip install acme
 ```
-3) Download and open the jupyter notebook in the working directory containing the all the trajectory files
+3) Download and open the jupyter notebook in the working directory containing all the trajectory files

 ```bash
 $ jupyter notebook DvTEGen.ipynb
 ```
-Note: Ensure that the corect Conda environment with the necessary dependencies is opened before the notebook is opened
+Note: Ensure that the correct Conda environment with the necessary dependencies is opened prior to executing the notebook

 4) Execute the contents of the notebook